frangucc/thenodechronbook/README.md

 By picking up this book you have just entered into a community where elit3 mods at every major university back Gou up on Github and in IRC.
 They quickly flock to aid his open source initatives and he's never more than an instant away from other elit3's that can help him solve any problem.
 You will soon find out if you have what it means to be a part of that community.

-So if you think you have what it takes to design your own hardware components, programmatically divide sensor data and write servers to power some of the most sophisticated electrical computing devices on the planet, then get going.
+So if you think you have what it takes to design your own hardware components, programmatically divide sensor data and write servers to power some of the most sophisticated electrical computing devices on the planet,* get going*.
 Go to chapter one and get started!

 # One final bit on hacking.

-For those of you parents and educators still wondering exactly what we mean by "hacking," I'll just say this: First, kids are intrigued by the word (whatever it means) and second, hacking is what is considered, dare I say, a new and very real super power - it can be used to perform cyber-crime or to work legitimate wonders.
-Ultimately, it's the "how the heck did you just do that" reaction that hackers thrive on and it's a great responsibility we mustn't ignore.
+For those of you parents and educators still wondering exactly what we mean by 'hacking,' I'll just say this: First, kids are intrigued by the word (whatever it means) and second, hacking is what is considered, dare I say, a new and very real super power - it can be used to perform cyber-crime or to work legitimate wonders.
+With that power comes great responsibility.

 > Millennials and Generation Z want honesty, transparency and opportunity so I decided to use it.

 Last year UCLA hosted one of the largest "HACK-A-THONS" in the country, LA Hacks.
-More than a thousand students came to work on some incredibly insane spur of the moment stuff, like automonous docking drones and breakthrough machine learning algorithms.
+Ultimately, it's the 'how the heck did you just glitch that' reaction that hackers thrive on.
+More than a thousand students got together in small squads to hack on some insanely cool, spur of the moment stuff, like automonous docking drones and breakthrough machine learning algorithms.
 After three nights spent in the gym, the entire stadium ended up completely packed as the finalists presented on stage.

 ![](https://cl.ly/1Y100z152k3O/lahacks.jpg)

 I'm confronted constantly by people who say not to use the term as it will confused parents and teachers into thinking it's a book about illegal activity.
-The problem is those same people have never heard of a hackathon.
+The problem is those same people have never even heard of a hackathon or know very little about the industry.
+They're somewhat outdated.

-And when you see a job ad for a JavaScript hacker or read about the 10 year old finnish kid who was given a $10,000 bug bounty for hacking Instagram, you begin to realize a bit more.
+And when you see a job ad for a JavaScript hacker or read about the 10 year old finnish kid who was given a $10,000 bug bounty for hacking Instagram, you begin to realize 'hacking' is a fundamental ability.

 Some even argue that Tesla was hacking electricity and Edisons DC empire when he pioneered alternating current.
-Alan Turing was legitimately cracking the enigma when he discovered the modern computer.
+Alan Turing was legitimately cracking the enigma when he discovered the modern computer's fundamental main algorithm, the Turing or State Machine.

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917317/turing.jpg)

+And like so many other scientists, mathmeticians and invetors before him, he was messed with, persecuted and criticized for his work and his personal life - to the extent it ruined his life.
+While society is much more accepting today, there are still many dangers inventors and entreprenours face.
+Using a vast historical perspective, we tend to speak on politics quite a bit.

 Hacking is just a skill, like marksmanship.
-If somebody is an expert marksman, and they only shoot targets in safe, controlled environment then he's not "bad".
+If somebody is an expert marksman, and they only shoot targets in safe, controlled environment then he's not 'bad'.
 If instead that marksman uses his skill to shoot a dozen innocent people at a movie theatre, then he's bad.

 It's not the skill that made him good or bad.
 It's what he did with the skill.
 Those using their ability to hack to commit illegal and immoral acts are NEVER championed by us.
 In-fact, we even confront them in the book at some point and draw a clear line in the sand about what's right and wrong.